 You have always wanted to be a user experience designer?
 Want a UI UX career?
 You want to have that ability to make people feel amazing when they use an application you designed –and rendered; just so that they could have a great experience.

-You have the ambition to achieve great things but you need direction, guidance, and a good source of knowledge to put you on the right path.
-Well, look no further, because we have got you covered on how to become a self-taught UX designer.
+You have the ambition to achieve great things, but you need direction and guidance.
+A good source of knowledge to put you on the right path.
+Well, look no further because we have got you covered on how to become a self-taught UX designer.

 In the simplest of terms, user experience designing is basically what you want your customers or users to feel and experience when they use your application or your product and service.

-When the experience that you have created or designed delivers these answers in the best way, that is a good UX design.
+When the experience you have created or designed delivers these answers in the best way, that is a good UX design.
 Customers that have a good user experience leave good reviews and become loyal customers.

 Collectively, all these elements in unison are what form the main user interface.